lisongxu/CSCE156-Lab-Java-Intro/readme.md

 instructor to resolve issues only when you cannot come to a consensus.

-Because of the peer programming setup of labs, it is absolutely essential that you complete any pre-lab activities (if any) and familiarize yourself with the handouts (if any) prior to coming to lab.
-Failure to do so will negatively impact your ability to collaborate and work with others which may mean that you will not be able to complete the lab.

 ***note that, each student must submit the code to CodePost for grading.***

 ## 1. Getting Started